DFE-Digital/get-into-teaching-app/docs/content.md

 At the top there will be a line saying something like: 'you merged 1 commit into page-titles from Cookies-policy-update 3 hours ago'
 If you want to move where this branch sits, click on the first title 'page titles' and it will produce a drop down Select the correct place from the drop down.

+## Redirect URLs
+If you search in Visual Code Studios 'redirects' it will take you to a page 'redirects.yml' **You can only redirect internal links.
+If you want to redirect to external links you should ask devs in the team to help you.**
+You will need to follow the pattern that the list of redirects uses in this file.
+It will need to be in quotation marks.
+Then, you need to put the old url a semi colon and then the new url like this "/oldurl": "/newurl"
+Example: "/train-to-be-a-teacher/teacher-training-personal-statement": "/how-to-apply-for-teacher-training/teacher-training-personal-statement"
+Press enter to create an indention -
+Make sure the line is indented (the fine, white line that is currently running on the left hand side of all urls).